rexrainbow/phaser3-rex-notes/docs/docs/board-match.md

 }, scope);
 ```

-- `n` : A number, to get matched chess with n
+- `n` : A number, to get matched chess with n equal symbols
 - `result` : A group of chess
     ```javascript
     {